-During her speech, Higgins sought to religiously justify support of #BlackLivesMatter in a manner similar to the Christians and theologians that used Christianity to justify the black power movement of the past.
+During her speech, Higgins sought to religiously justify support of #BlackLivesMatter, like the Christians and theologians that used Christianity to justify the black power movement of the past.
 Higgins said, “Black Lives Matter is not a mission of hate.
-It is not a mission to bring about incredible anti-Christian values and reforms to the world.
-Black Lives Matter is a movement on mission in the truth of God.”
+It is not a mission to bring incredible anti-Christian values and reforms to the world.
+Black Lives Matter is a movement on a mission in the truth of God.”

 “Now, I don’t want all people of color to go scot-free for wrongdoing – I don’t want to see people of color never arrested for anything.
-Black lives matter doesn’t mean all black folk can kill people and steal stuff…. that’s not what we want, that’s not what I want.
+Black Lives Matter doesn’t mean all black folk can kill people and steal stuff…. that’s not what we want, that’s not what I want.
 What do we want?
 Justice.
 And what is justice?
-Justice means my baby boy, my baby girl will not be tried, condemned… executed on the street.
+Justice means my baby boy, my baby girl, will not be tried, condemned… executed on the street.
 That’s justice.
-Justice means the burden of supremacy…is not up on you, because God is pleased with you.
+Justice means the burden of supremacy…is not up on you because God is pleased with you.
 Therefore, you can be pleased with everyone he has made.”

 “BlackLivesMatter demands that we face facts and tell the truth…it demands that I know myself and that I see you, it demands that [we see] those that have been in prison… and executed… because of their skin color, and that we free them.
 It demands that white and black and brown and Asian and Hispanic brothers and sisters be treated as one.
 Redefine justice the way that God defines justice; your God is not white, he’s not Japanese or Congolese — your God is God.”

 Ok, let’s face facts and tell the truth.